Mindful/PyText/README.md

 PyText
 ======

 A Python application that wraps email-to-text functions into a messaging client.
+Currently very much a work in progress.